kalistamp/ph_fish/gophish.md

 * User & Groups:

 This is were you will input who you plan on sending your emails out too.
-You can put in the The name
+You can manually enter the victims name and email address or you can go ahead and just import a CSV file List that you can aquired

 ***

-## Email Template:
+* Email Template:

 This is where you will enter the HTML code which will determine how your email will be displayed ( See reference below )